oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 ##### Azure Kubernetes Service

-This section allows you to configure some options about the AKS which will run WebLogic Server.
+In this section, you can configure some options about the AKS which will run WebLogic Server.

 | Field | Description |
 |-------|-------------|